CarmichaelF/neighborhood-map/README.md

 ## Local Installation

 1.Download or clone this repository.
+2.Run npm install.
-2.Run npm start(check-out the Available Scripts section).
+3.Run npm start(check out the Available Scripts section).
-3.A new browser window should open.
+4.A new browser window should open.

 ## Available Scripts